 Toby’s civil practice focuses on government investigations and enforcement matters involving the Securities and Exchange Commission, Inspectors General, and other federal and state regulators.
 Toby also conducts internal investigations and counsels companies on compliance issues.

-Toby is the Co-Chair of the ABA’s White-Collar Crime Subcommittee on the Foreign Corrupt Practices Act.
+Toby is the former Co-Chair of the ABA’s White-Collar Crime Subcommittee on the Foreign Corrupt Practices Act.
 He previously supervised the firm's pro bono criminal defense program for indigent citizens and tried and argued the appeal for an embezzlement case in which the court dismissed the charges on remand.
 Toby continues to supervise pro bono criminal appeals.

 Born in Minneapolis, Minnesota, Toby grew up in Lexington, Massachusetts.
 He graduated magna cum laude from Georgetown University in 1993 and received his J.D., magna cum laude, from Georgetown University Law Center, where he was Order of the Coif and Primary Editor, Criminal Procedure Project, Georgetown Law Journal.
 He spent a year clerking for Judge Peter K. Leisure of the U.S. District Court for the Southern District of New York before joining Williams & Connolly in 1997.